28 and Me

 A follow-up study "28andOC" was completed in 2019 to investigate the impact of chronic hormone suppression on brain structure/function in the same individual over the same time-course.

 Taylor C., Pritschet L., Olsen R., Layher E., Santander T., Grafton S.T., Jacobs E.G. Progesterone shapes medial temporal lobe volume across the human menstrual cycle.
-NeuroImage (In Press) Preprint available: bioRxiv doi:10.1101/934141
+NeuroImage.

-Fitzgerald M., Pritschet L., Santander T., Grafton S.T., Jacobs E.G. Dynamic cerebellar network organization across the human menstrual cycle (Under Review) Preprint available: bioRxiv doi:10.1101/123869
+Fitzgerald M., Pritschet L., Santander T., Grafton S.T., Jacobs E.G. (In press) Cerebellar network organization across the human menstrual cycle.
+Scientific Reports

 Mueller J., Pritschet L., Santander T., Taylor C., Grafton S.T. *Jacobs E.G., *Carlson J.M.
-Dynamic community detection reveals transient reorganization of functional brain network subcommunities across a female menstrual cycle.
-(Submitted) *Co-senior authors
+(In press) Dynamic community detection reveals transient reorganization of functional brain network subcommunities across a female menstrual cycle.
+Network Neuroscience *Co-senior authors

 Layher E. et al. (June, 2019) “Within-subject fMRI analyses of the successful retrieval effect in recognition memory” Poster presented at the Organization for Human Brain Mapping, Rome, Italy.